Breakup Letter Examples for Someone You Loved

 Keep personal detail without reopening the relationship

-One memory or acknowledgment can make the letter human.
-Too much nostalgia can blur the ending and make the message feel like an invitation to argue.
+Including one memory or acknowledgment can make the letter feel more human.
+Too much nostalgia, though, can blur the ending and make the message sound like an invitation to argue.

 See the balance